Descriptions of previous workshops and events are below; click on the presentation link to download a .pdf version of the slides, when available.

 Alumni Made Good: A Scientific Editor's Tips for Getting Your Paper Published and Finding a Job in Publishing

-On Friday, September 1, 2017, the department of Biological Science hosted an 'Alumni Made Good' talk by inviting back FSU Alumna Shawnna Buttery, PhD (Scientific Editor, Cell Reports).
-Dr. Buttery addressed how she got to the place where she is at; how to get your paper published; how to find a job in publishing; and the daily life of a scientific editor.
+On Friday, September 1, 2017, the Department of Biological Science hosted an 'Alumni Made Good' talk by inviting back FSU Alumna Shawnna Buttery, PhD (Scientific Editor, Cell Reports).
+Dr. Buttery addressed her career trajectory, how to get your paper published, how to find a job in publishin, and the daily life of a scientific editor.
 To view her pdf presentation, click here.

 Dr. Shawnna Buttery (@yeastgrrl) joined the Cell Reports team as a Scientific Editor in August 2016.
 She previously worked for Elsevier's BBA journals.
 Her training in the laboratory was in cell biology, studying the cytoskeleton in worm sperm as a grad student at FSU and in budding yeast as a postdoc at Dana Farber Cancer Institute.